 Water Quality Objectives

-Water quality protection or improvement is essential to support:
+Water quality protection is essential to support ecosystems, human health, and shared water values.

-WQOs are established on a priority basis for freshwater, estuarine and marine waterbodies of regional, provincial, inter-provincial and international significance.
+WQOs are established on a priority basis for freshwater, estuarine, and marine bodies of water with regional, provincial, inter-provincial, and international significance.

 • Inform resource management decisions